cilium/cilium/Documentation/gettingstarted.rst

 Kubernetes is now deploying the Cilium Daemon Set as a pod on all cluster nodes.
 This operation is performed in the background.

+.. warning:: This DaemonSet manifest is intended to use only for getting started purposes.
+Please refer to :ref:`admin_install_daemonset` for production Kubernetes deployment instructions

 Run the following command to check the progress of the deployment:

 ::